mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Note that the nobility do not dictate to the worlds of the Imperium.
 They represent their associated world, and advise its government, but if the world chooses to take a different path then the noble can only protest and advise of the likely consequences.
-If the world’s actions are detrimental to the Imperium then the consequences may include economic sanctions or even interdiction by the Navy.
+If the world's actions are detrimental to the Imperium then the consequences may include economic sanctions or even interdiction by the Navy.
 In extreme cases the Imperium may even invade a world and replace